kijiproject/kiji/kijiproject.github.com/_posts/tutorials/music-recommendation/2012-01-01-sequential-play-count.md

 ---

 Instead of recommending the most popular songs to everyone using our service, we want to tailor our recommendations based on user's listening history.
-For every user, we will lookup the most recent song they have listened to and then recommend the song most frequently played after it.
+For every user, we will look up the most recent song they have listened to and then recommend the song most frequently played after it.
 In order to do that, we need to create an index so that for each song, we can quickly look up what the most popular songs to listen to afterwards are.

 So, we need to count the number of times two songs have been played, one after another.
-The SequentialSongCount mapper and reducer allow us to do that.
+The `SequentialPlayCounter` and `SequentialPlayCountReducer` allow us to do that.

 <div id="accordion-container">
   <h2 class="accordion-header"> SequentialPlayCounter.java </h2>